hari-p8-io/sg-gpp-g3/design-docs/fast-ddi-validation-service-design.md

 ## Overview

-The **Fast DDI Validation Service** is a gRPC-based microservice responsible for validating enriched PACS messages and publishing them to Kafka for downstream orchestration.
+The **Fast DDI Validation Service** is a gRPC-based microservice responsible for validating enriched PACS messages, performing mandate lookup for Direct Debit Instructions via REST API, and publishing them to Kafka for downstream orchestration.
 It serves as the bridge between synchronous gRPC processing and asynchronous Kafka-based orchestration in the Singapore G3 Payment Platform.

+**Note**: PACS.002 response generation is now handled by the **fast-inwd-processor-service** which receives requests directly from external clients.

 ### Key Responsibilities
 - Validate enriched payment messages for Singapore market compliance
+- **Perform mandate lookup validation** for Direct Debit Instructions (DDI) via HTTP REST API
 - Perform XSD schema validation for PACS messages
 - Currency validation (SGD-specific rules)
 - Country validation (Singapore market compliance)